 Key Price Levels

 The negative correlation with the US Dollar is the most immediate fundamental relationship.
-Any unexpected weakening in the DXY, perhaps from softer US data or a shift in risk sentiment, would provide a direct tailwind for the gold price.
-Conversely, a renewed surge in dollar strength, potentially from hawkish Fed commentary, would likely pressure gold back toward its support levels.
+A softer-than-expected CPI print or dovish Fed statements could spark a dollar pullback, providing a direct tailwind for the gold price.
+Conversely, a hawkish surprise that keeps rates higher for longer would pressure gold back toward its recent lows.

 Key Event to Watch